Fearless Critic

 (512) 628-1250

-The equally diminutive and changing menu has the modest rusticity of a very talented friend’s dinner party.
-The soup of the day is often hearty and balanced, one time with a Spanish-style chorizo that would’ve also been great on its own.
-Flammekueche (tarte flambée) has a brittle flatbread crust smothered in sweet caramelized onions, but we want more of the excellent house-made bacon.
-In fact, the house charcuterie is quite strong, like chicken liver mousse with a slight Muscat sweetness.
-Mains like pot pie and meatloaf are also good, but keep the salt near.
-Vegetarians have about as many choices here as do carnivores, with filling meals like a nut-and-cheese loaf that, while smoky and texturally good, wants for more assertive flavors.
+The somewhat-changing menu has the modest rusticity of a very talented friend’s dinner party.
+The soup of the day’s often hearty and balanced.
+Flammekueche (tarte flambée) has a brittle flatbread crust smothered in sweet caramelized onions, with a judicious amount of house-made bacon.
+Mains like pot pie and meatloaf are also good, but you’ll need to keep the salt near.
+Vegetarians have about as many choices here as do carnivores, like a filling, smoky nut-and-cheese loaf.
+It’s all as hospitable and charming as the neighborhood itself.